 Use of Force in Crime Prevention A person is justified in threatening or using both physical force and deadly physical force if and to the extent the person reasonably believes the force is immediately necessary to prevent a number of violent felonies, including murder and sexual assault.

-Civil Immunity There is no civil liability for justified conduct.
+Civil Immunity No person in Arizona is subject to civil liability for engaging in justified self defense conduct.

 Yes, without a permit.
 Any person who is at least 18 years old and legally entitled to carry a firearm can open carry.